CITE Framework

 Click each area or scroll to learn more!

 We want computing and digital literacies integration to be driven by the values of our broader community.
-But there are some perspectives and commitments we think are important for our community to take up.
+But we think it is important for our community to take up values and commitments around equity.
+Below, we summarize the work of CITE’s Equity Working Group to share what we think a praxis of equitable pedagogy entails.
+Stay tuned for an expanded write-up by the working group.

 • empower learners and communities